 Any Investment Manager may elect to receive the Management Fee attributable to it in cash, Shares, interests of CVC PES Master - CVC-PE, interests of the CVC-PE Aggregator and/or shares, units or interests of any Parallel Entities (where applicable).
-If the Management Fee is paid in Shares, interests of the CVC-PE Aggregator and/or shares or units of Parallel Entities (where applicable), such Shares, interests of CVC PES Master - CVC-PE, interests of the CVC-PE Aggregator and/or shares, units or interests of the CVC-PE Aggregator and/or shares, units or interests of any Parallel Entities may be redeemed at any Investment Manager's request (or at the request of any affiliate thereof, where applicable) and such redemption will not be subject to the Redemption Limitation, the Early Redemption Deduction and/or the Liquidity Deduction.
+If the Management Fee is paid in Shares, interests of the CVC-PE Aggregator and/or shares or units of Parallel Entities (where applicable), such Shares, interests of CVC PES Master - CVC-PE, interests of the CVC-PE Aggregator and/or shares, units or interests of any Parallel Entities may be redeemed at any Investment Manager's request (or at the request of any affiliate thereof, where applicable) and such redemption will not be subject to the Redemption Limitation, the Early Redemption Deduction and/or the Liquidity Deduction.